How To Apply For A Canadian Visa With Your Philippines Passport [Tips for Canada Visit Visa Application in Manila or

 For me, it doesn’t make any difference if you avail of their services.
 You can read here on how I got my 9-year Multiple Entry Canada Visa.
 I got ALL my visas without their assistance.
 I did it all by myself!
 Aside from being very expensive, it doesn’t guarantee the approval.
 It’s always up to you and the documents you have submitted that matters.

 For more information, please visit the website of The Government of Canada.
 Good luck on your visa application!
 Get that visa!! :)

 Please do note that the Visa Application Tips that I am posting are all for free.
 But if you need a little more assistance, I can give you a one-on-one travel coaching for a minimal fee-- it’s a lot cheaper than getting it through a travel agency.
 Together, we can go through your documents, fill in what’s missing, practice for the interview, and work together for you to get that visa!

-Despite all the visa application challenges with my Philippines Passport, I did everything on my own, and I’m now on the way to my 100th country-- so I’m sure you can trust me with this one!
+Despite all the visa application challenges with my Philippines Passport, I did everything on my own,-- so I’m sure you can trust me with this one!

 Are you on Pinterest?
 Pin these!